ZhengOwen888/Learn-CPP/01-cpp_basics/cpp_basics.md

 - Unspecified bahavior - same as implementation defined behavior, but only that it is not documented

 - Undefined Behavior (UB) - Behavior that is not defined by the Implementation, you can't predict or expect what would happen.

+## 1.7 Keywords and Identifiers

+- Keywords - set of words that are reserved for the language
+- Identifiers - the name of a variable, function or any other item

+## 1.8 Whitespace and Basic Formatting

+Add reasonable amount of whitespaces to make code clean and readable

+## 1.9 Literals and Operators

+### Literals

+Literals or literal constants are values that are directly added into the\
+source code (hard coded values).
+While they are not able to be changed\
+they can be acted upon immediately when called.\

+\On the otherhand variable values need to first be read from the memory\
+block before the value can be accessed.\

+### operators

+- Operation - having zero or more inputs that are then evaluated
+- Operands - the inputs for a operation
+- Operator - the symbols that perform the operation

+- Unary - operators that act on one operands
+- Binary - operators that act on two operands
+- Ternary - operators that act on three operands
+- Nullary - operators that act on zero operands

+## 1.10 Expressions

+Expressions are part of a statement\

+- Expressions - sequence of literals, variables and function calls that evaluates to a value
+- Evaluation - the act of calculating the value
+- Result - the return value of the evaluation of the expression

+Expression statements are statements that are expressions that end with a semicolon

+- Useless Expression - expression that are evaluted and then discarded without using it
+- Subexpression - expression that are used as operands
+- Full Expression - the entire expression
+- Compund Expression - expression that uses more than one operator